butla/bultrowicz.com/cv/curriculum_vitae.en.md

 - creating back-end APIs with asynchronous Python (AioHTTP) and stuffing them in Docker containers
 - designing our systems on AWS (ECS, Lambda, Kinesis, S3, CloudWatch)
 - encoding our infrastructure and doing deployments with Terraform
-- creating test strategies and tools for our cloud applications
+- creating test strategies and tools for our cloud applications (including chaos testing)
+- maintaining the quality of our services by doing stress tests and performance testing / monitoring
 - helping in the design of our CitusDB (distributed PostgreSQL) schema
 - setting up logging (CloudWatch, Google Stackdriver), metrics, and alerts (Sentry, PagerDuty)
 - working out our development practices (trunk-based development, zero down-time deployments, etc.)